stackhpc/ansible-lustre/README.md

 - The same comments apply to the client user `centos` as made for client 2.
 TODO: describe root.

+TODO: note that the users dict is addititive due to config flag (reqd. for lnet setup)

+TODO: test this all again from scratch now I've set the sticky bit!

+TODO: all the stuff re.
+2ndary groups may be wrong!
+Think it is actually - so need to map user's group into correct one UNLESS trusted=true

 # Limitations
 Once the cluster is running, changing Lustre configuration is tricky and may require unmounting/remounting clients, or waiting for changes to propagate.
 Consult the lustre documentation.